 Research shows that people with poor nutrition have higher rates of depression, suicidal thoughts, anxiety, and other mood problems.
 Nutritional deficiencies also contribute to sleep disorders and systemic inflammation, both of which have direct negative impacts on mental health.

-Once he understands your current set of circumstances, Dr. Somers works with you to find areas where improvements can be made.
+Once he understands your current set of circumstances, PA.
+Somers works with you to find areas where improvements can be made.
 You’ll receive a customized nutrition plan designed to align with your needs and lifestyle habits.

 Finding meaningful ways to boost your nutrition goes far beyond simply starting a restrictive diet plan.
 A complete overhaul of long-established habits is usually not sustainable when too much change is initiated at once.